Healthcare in Malawi: Background

-According to World Health Organization Report, Malawi health system ranks number 185 out of 190.
-The figurative picture of the health system can be created by understanding the indicators of a failing system or the mere non-existence of the system.
-There is no emergency systems in place for medical services, fire service or crime response (no ambulated paramedic response system, as in a 112 or 999 service).
-Where there's need to obtain such services, affected people are required to meet the cost.
-Only the very few privately run hospitals in the two major cities of Blantyre and Lilongwe have very limited non purposely built vehicles serving as basic ambulances used to transport their paying patients mostly without life-saving equipment on board or an on-board paramedic.
+According to a World Health Organization Report, Malawi health system ranks number 185 out of 190.
+There is no public emergency systems in place for medical services, fire service or crime response (no ambulated paramedic response system, as in a 112 or 999 service).
+There are very few privately run hospitals in the two major cities of Blantyre and Lilongwe.
+They have very limited non purposely built vehicles without life-saving equipment on board or an on-board paramedic.

-In April 2012, the then State President had a cardiac arrest which resulted to his death due to lack of medication both within the presidential medical team and at the main referral hospital where he was attended to.
+In April 2012, the then State President had a cardiac arrest which resulted in his death due to lack of medication both within the presidential medical team and at the main referral hospital.
 As of 2016, Malawi has only one qualified cardiologist consultant who is based at a private hospital.
-Recent survey indicate that, unlike in cases of HIV, Malaria, or TB, patients with diseases which require expert clinical skills and equipment, e.g. cardiac or neural related problems, are likely to receive wrong diagnosis and incorrect treatment or medication resulting to in unnecessarily high mortality rates.
+Surveys indicate that, unlike in cases of HIV, Malaria, or TB, patients with diseases which require expert clinical skills and equipment, e.g. cardiac or neural related problems, are likely to receive wrong diagnosis and incorrect treatment or medication resulting to in unnecessarily high mortality rates.
 There is no provider of aeromedical service within Malawi.

-Malawi has the lowest ranking on health system among countries which are not affected by civil wars, however the medical services delivered still rank lower than some war torn countries.
+Malawi has the lowest ranking on health system among countries which are not affected by civil wars, the medical services delivered still rank lower than some war torn countries.
 There is no national record information system for patients records.
 Most common medication found in hospital pharmacies in the west are not available locally i.e. treatment for the heart diseases or cancer are unavailable.
 There is an uncontrolled circulation of internationally banned drugs or out-of-date drugs in flea markets.

-Below is an outline of how the health system is meant to work as published by the Malawi's government department responsible for health.
+Below is an outline of how the health system is meant to work as published by the Malawi's government.

-Health Services
+Health services

 Health services in Malawi are provided by the public, private for profit (PFP), and private not for profit (PNFP) sectors.
 The Ministry of Health (MOH) is responsible for overseeing healthcare in Malawi.

 63% of health services are provided by the government, 37% are provided by the Christian Health Association of Malawi (CHAM), and a small fraction of the population receive health services through the private sector.
 Private doctors and non-governmental organizations (NGOs) offer services and medicines for a nominal fee.